BabsBBG/project-gatekeeper/README.md

 ## The Real Story

-Years ago I worked the NOC floor for Legend Internet, a Nigerian ISP.
-I watched our biggest competitor, Spectranet, eat into our subscriber base for years.
-Then in March 2026, Legend announced plans to merge with Spectranet — a real telecom acquisition with all the identity chaos that comes with it.
+Project Gatekeeper simulates a fictional telecom acquisition with all the identity chaos that comes with it.

-Project Gatekeeper simulates that exact scenario.
 Helix Communications, a UK ISP, acquires Pulse Networks.
 Overnight, the identity attack surface doubles:

-- 400+ Pulse identities — inconsistent naming, no offboarding process
+- 400+ Pulse identities - inconsistent naming, no offboarding process
 - No MFA on legacy accounts
 - Stale accounts and over-privileged users
 - Unmanaged contractor and partner access